 A Bachelor of Arts with Honours is normally a one year, full-time programme of coursework undertaken after the completion of a BA degree or GDipArts in the relevant subject area.
 It comprises four 400-level courses or 120 points.

 Entry to Honours is normally based on achievement of at least a B average grade in courses relevant to the proposed Honours study for History, Political Science or International Relations

 For further information on the requirements and application process, please refer to the Faculty of Humanities and Social Sciences' (FHSS) Bachelor of Arts with Honours page or contact the relevant Postgraduate Coordinator below.

 The Master of Arts requires the completion of a supervised thesis based on a programme of independent research.
 Students proposing to enrol for an MA are expected to have a BA(Hons) with at least second class (first division) Honours, although applicants will be considered on a case-by-case basis.

-The thesis is normally completed in 12 months for full-time students, or pro rata for part-time students.
+The thesis is normally completed in 12 months for full-time students, or pro rata for half-time students.